Coronavirus Resource Hub

 - SURF WITHIN YOUR LIMITS – If in doubt, don’t paddle out.
 Be honest with yourself about your capabilities and avoid taking unnecessary risks.
 If you see someone in trouble in the water, call 999 and ask for the Coastguard.

 - RESPECT OTHER SURFERS – Avoid crowding beaches and busy peaks.
-Be mindful that you do not always know what the surfer in the lineup near to you is currently going through – consider taking that pause between sets to ask ‘how are you?’ and share some stoke at this difficult time.
+Be mindful that you do not always know what the surfer in the lineup near to you is currently going through – consider taking that pause between sets to ask ‘how are you?’ and share some stoke as we start to emerge from the pandemic.

 - PROMOTE GOOD SURF ETIQUETTE – Don’t snake or drop in, smile, be thankful we can still enjoy some waves for our exercise, be kind & surf safe.